Coffee in Seattle: Starbucks

 Starbucks is Seattle's largest coffee retailer.
 It was founded in 1971 in Pike Place Market as a roaster, but only later became an espresso bar.
 In 1984 ownership of the company changed and Howard Schultz led a massive international expansion of the company.
 In 2003, Starbucks acquired pioneering Seattle roaster Seattle's Best Coffee (SBC, originally Stewart Brothers' Coffee).

 Tully's Coffee

 Tully's Coffee was at one time Seattle's second-largest coffee retailer.
 As of March 2018 there no longer are any Tully’s retail locations in the United States.
 Tom Tully O'Keefe founded the chain in Kent, Washington in 1992 to rival the expansion of Starbucks with an alternative business model.

-Caffé Vita Coffee Roasting Company
+Caffe Vita Coffee Roasting Company

-Caffé Vita Coffee Roasting Company was founded in 1995 to produce excellent artisan coffee and to implement an ethical model for coffee production which bypassed the fair trade business model and sourced coffee beans directly from the farmers producing it.
+Caffe Vita Coffee Roasting Company was founded in 1995 to produce excellent artisan coffee and to implement an ethical model for coffee production which bypassed the fair trade business model and sourced coffee beans directly from the farmers producing it.